Academic Catalog

 Restriction(s): Enrollment is limited to Graduate level students.

-FPH 7440 Applied Learning Experience Cr.
+FPH 7440 Applied Practice Experience Cr.
 3

 Individual field experience in public health setting.
 Integration and synthesis of content and experiences of the public health courses; direct hands-on experience, with appropriate reporting mechanism.
 Offered Every Term.